smabuk/HowToBlazorDragAndDrop/README.md

 An example of how to do drag and drop in Blazor with NO extra JavaScript.

-Implements a list where the elements can be reaarnaged by drag and drop, and can be deleted with after confirmation.
+Implements a list where the elements can be deleted by drag and drop.

 - This doesn't work with touch, only with a mouse.
 - Uses HTML5 native drag and drop events
 - C# instead of JavaScript

+The code can be found in `Components/Pages/Home.razor`